PTSD treatment in Surrey

 - Feeling jumpy, tense and intolerant to noise.

 - Feeling angry, numb, isolated or withdrawn.Cut off from your body or feelings.

 - Physical sensations that are specifically related to the trauma or seemingly strange ones that you don’t understand and that have come about due to the high levels of distress you have been feeling.

 It isn’t really possible to predict who will suffer from PTSD symptoms after a trauma.
 It can occur shortly after the traumatic event or many months or years later.
-Sometimes it is those very people who have coped well during the trauma that are surprised and ashamed that they start to have symptoms much later on in life when they are no longer at risk or hoped that they had forgotten what happened.
+Sometimes it is those very people who have coped well during the trauma that are surprised and ashamed that they start to have symptoms months or years later in life when they are no longer at risk or hoped that they had forgotten what had happened.
 This can be even harder and isolating because they and others believe they should have ‘got over it’.

 The use of drugs or alcohol to cope and manage the symptoms can complicate matters and they then themselves become a problem over time.

 There are a number of effective treatments I use which will reduce your symptoms if you come and see me.
 I have a thorough understanding of working with PTSD and a range of different methods that will help.

 Probably the most important issue for success when seeking treatment apart from seeing someone with suitable qualifications and experience is finding someone who you really trust and can talk to.
 I pay exceptionally close attention to you and what has happened to you.
 I work gently and respectfully.

 A thorough understanding of who you are and what you are experiencing.